QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-04-23-OneSchool development standards and guidelines extract section 7 Cascade Style Sheet  CSS.md

 categories: [Public]
 tags: [standards,oneschool]
 date: 2024-04-23 03:14:11
+updatedBy: Joyclyn
+updated: 2024-05-01 03:29:51
 likes: 0
 ---

+The following is from section 7 of the OneSchool development standards and guidelines document which deals with Cascade Style Sheets.
+Extract from CM ref: 17/434618.

 # 7 Cascade Style Sheet (CSS)
 ## 7.1 CSS References